 The Normal Brown Spots

-Most lawns in Colorado are cold-season grasses that start regrowing new green shoots as soon as the weather starts to turn.
+Most lawns in the Denver area are cold-season grasses that start regrowing new green shoots as soon as the weather starts to turn.
 They may temporarily appear brown as they adjust to the changing season, but this should not last long.

 If your lawn stays brown for some time, it may be a warm-season grass which prospers in the summer and goes dormant during the winter.
 Once covered by snow, it’s natural for these lawns to stop growing, and even turn brown.